-Planetary gearboxes can use spur or helical gears.
+Note: Planetary gearboxes can use spur or helical gears.
 While spur gears can have higher torque ratings than helical gears, helical designs have smoother operation, less noise, and higher stiffness, making helical planetary gearboxes the preferred gearbox for servo applications.

 When a gearbox is added to the drivetrain, the rotational speed delivered from the motor to the driven component is reduced by the amount of the gear ratio, which can allow the system to make better use of the servo motor’s speed-torque characteristics.
 Planetary gearboxes are able to accept very high input speeds and provide speed reduction of up to 10:1 for standard designs, with high-speed designs providing gear ratios (and, therefore, speed reduction) of 100:1 or higher.